Resources for Exporters and Importers

 Typically, extra costs of tariffs get passed along to customers in the form of higher prices.
 When other countries retaliate with tariffs of their own on U.S. exports, the impact on prices is compounded.
 For small manufacturers that rely on imported products and materials, these tariffs could mean a significant increase in costs of production, reducing competitiveness domestically and internationally.

+Information provided here is for educational purposes.
 We recommend that you engage with an expert to ensure compliance with all U.S. Customs regulations.
 In attempts to minimize tariff liability, it’s crucial to avoid duty evasion.
 MITC can provide referrals to assist with your specific concerns and questions.

-Common Strategies for Exporters and Importers
+Considerations for Exporters and Importers

-Diversify Supply Chain
+Invest in Supply Chain Agility

-During the pandemic many manufacturers realized they can no longer rely on just one location to source key goods.
 Diversifying the supply chain allows operations to become resilient to changes and can offer cost benefits as well.
 Maine companies have access to a national Supplier Scouting program through the Maine Manufacturing Extension Partnership (MEP).
 This free service provides domestic supply chain options for companies seeking additional suppliers.
 Maine MEP Contacts: Mariah Cunningham-Knaus and Daniel Pavitt

-Duty Drawbacks
+Duty Drawback

 Stockpiling

-Additional Strategies for Exporters
+Additional Deferral Strategies

-Duty Deferral: Free Trade Zone (FTZ)
+Free Trade Zone (FTZ)

 Foreign Trade Zones are economically advantageous for importing and re-exporting goods.
 Under zone procedures, the usual formal U.S. Customs and Border Protection entry procedures and payments of duties are not required on the foreign merchandise unless and until it enters CBP territory for domestic consumption.